 People will be more than happy to reciprocate when you provide them with something they like.
 So rewarding your customers when they take a certain action can help you create a positive feedback loop.
 You can reward them with special offers, discounts, or coupons when you request that they leave reviews or create user-generated content.

-Rewards will significantly boost your customer engagement efforts, as people will be more keen to interact with you when they are getting something in return.
+Rewards will significantly boost your customer engagement strategy efforts, as people will be more keen to interact with you when they are getting something in return.
 Plus, when you provide offers and rewards, you are creating an opportunity to engage in repeat purchases with your brand.
 People will keep coming back to redeem their offers and rewards, helping them develop a positive connection with your brand.

 Overstock has an entire Rewards-for-Reviews system set up to generate more reviews for the brand and create more opportunities to engage with their customers.
 Under this program, customers get reward points in exchange for writing reviews on the items they have purchased.